 Crème de la Crêpe, Covent Garden

-Why: With humble beginnings, Crème De La Crepe started in St Andrews, but opened its first-ever bricks and mortar store in Covent Garden Market in 2008.
-Since then it has been serving up great quality crêpes with a range of fillings from goat's cheese and onion, to Marmite and cheese.
-Their sweet crêpes are worth a try too, offering all the classics (think: sugar and lemon and Nutella), as well as the ‘Cheap Date’ with Mars and Baileys and the ‘French Kiss’ with dark chocolate and Grand Marnier.
+Why: Born from humble beginnings, Crème De La Crepe started in St Andrews, but opened its first-ever bricks and mortar store in Covent Garden Market in 2008.
+Since then, it's been serving up great quality crêpes with a range of fillings to pancake-hungry punters, from goat's cheese and onion, to Marmite and cheese.
+Its sweet crêpes are worth a try too, offering all the classics (think: sugar and lemon and Nutella), as well as the ‘Cheap Date’ filled with Mars and Baileys, and the ‘French Kiss’ with dark chocolate and Grand Marnier.

 Where: The Piazza, WC2E 8RE